Start Free Trial Book a Demo

 If you’re running a call center, you’ll undoubtedly have encountered spikes in call center volume over time.
 Unfortunately, it’s not an option to simply avoid picking up the phone.
 That’s why many call centers suffer from spiraling costs and burnout among their agents.
 Call centers aim to answer 80% of calls within 20 seconds, but even this Average Speed of Answer (ASA) is not enough to reduce the queue volume.

-Customer service departments need to find ways to manage the volume of calls they receive from customers while keeping quality high.
-Rushing customers off the phone results in a poor customer experience and failing to solve problems.
+Customer service departments need to find ways to manage the volume of calls they receive from customers while keeping quality high and rushing customers off the phone results in a poor customer experience and failing to solve problems.
 The matter is important since queues cost businesses £12 billion a year in lost sales.
 But then, what can businesses do to reduce call center volume without neglecting customers?

 The answer is quite a few things.
 Some involve driving efficiencies, and others invest in new technologies.
 Call volumes will always increase as long as you continue to win more customers.
 That’s why you must develop a strategy to manage this trend.